AndrewVandenberg/Portfolio/README.md

 # [Titanic Project](https://github.com/AndrewVandenberg/Titanic)
 This is my first project that I am putting on GitHub.
+More information on the project link.
 * I utilized Jupyter Notebook, along with the libraries pandas, numpy, matplotlib, skikit learn, and seaborn for this project.
 * I used the Kaggle data set Titanic to create a ML model.
 * I used a logistic regression model to predict the survival of each passenger.